msm-code/ghidralib/docs/getting_started.md

 You can clean them up, but the data is still overprocessed a bit too much, and not useful (IMO) during analysis.
 Ghidra uses it for display.

-## Random features
+## Showcase

-I'll showcase a few more random features that you might find useful.
+In this section I'll present a few examples of impressive-but-not-necessarily-useful things you can do with ghidralib.

 ### Emulation

+Emulate the program from 0x400300 to 0x400400.
+When finished, read the value of `eax` and the memory at 0x401000.

 ```python
 emu = Emulator()